Skip to main content

 For HTML Structure

-I need a menu section that displays items with:
+I need a messages section that displays:

-- name and description
+- sender name

-- price
+- timestamp

 Can you write the HTML structure using semantic elements?